 "But honestly, you can't expect a president-elect, who hasn't even been sworn in, to use all of his political capital -- and, by the way, he's going to have a lot -- before he takes office," she said.

-There's a lot of risk involved in Obama pushing his economic agenda before he takes office, and it would be unwise to publicly state what the
+There's a lot of risk involved in Obama pushing his economic agenda before he takes office, and it would be unwise to publicly state what the Bush administration should do, said Stephen Hayes, a conservative columnist and CNN contributor.

 "Politically, he wants to stay as far away from this as he can," Hayes said.
 "I think it's smart of him to say, 'We have one president at a time; I have got my four years.' "